 One can never have enough chicken breast recipes, right?
 Especially simple, healthy chicken breast recipes.
 Chicken breasts are really a perfect food - they are easy, quick, delicious and so versatile.
-And this Balsamic Chicken with Roasted Tomatoes is no exception.
+And this Baked Balsamic Chicken with Roasted Tomatoes is no exception.

 Easy enough for a quick weekday meal, but fancy enough to serve to company, a special dinner or date night in, this chicken breast recipe is only 6 WW points on the blue plan (if you use ALL the sauce.)

 The very first time I made this balsamic chicken recipe, I served it to company and it was well-loved!

 This balsamic chicken is a great way to use up lots of fresh tomatoes!
 For this recipe, you'll need:

 - plum tomatoes

 - parmesan cheese

 - balsamic vinegar (see explanation below)